ChamiduDK/ChamiduDK/README.md

 </div>

-> ⚠️ Replace `ChamiduDK` above with your actual GitHub username to activate these stat cards.
+> Replace YOUR_GITHUB_USERNAME above with your actual GitHub username to activate these stat cards - they only render for a real, public username.

 <br/>

-## 🌐 Connect With Me
+## Connect With Me

 <div align="center">